UFC 189: Mendes vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Almeida throws significantly more leather — a 4.8 sig. strike per minute gap.
 Pickett is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Almeida has tighter striking defense, making opponents miss more often.

-**The Pick: Thomas Almeida over Brad Pickett.** The model is firm on this one: Almeida at 87%.
-The market and our model are aligned — the line looks fair.
+The Pick: Thomas Almeida over Brad Pickett.
+The model is firm on this one: Almeida at 91%.
+Notably, the betting market has Almeida at 86% implied while our model sees 91% — a 5-point disagreement that could signal value.

 Matt Brown vs Tim Means